 - Lower down payment requirements.
 You might need only 3.5%-10% down to buy a home with an FHA loan.

-- Lower closing costs.
+- Option to finance closing costs and/or accept seller concessions.
 Closing costs are the fees you pay to close your real estate transaction.
 FHA closing costs could potentially be rolled into the loan, allowing you to pay less out-of-pocket to complete the home purchase.
+Motivated home sellers may also be willing to help cover your closing costs; with an FHA loan, sellers can pay up to 6% of the purchase price in buyer's closing cost assistance.

 There are a few potential downsides to consider before applying for a home loan: